 Saturday 4 June, at 14:00 – 15:00 at Liljevalchs art gallery, Djurgården

-At this open and free to attend event, Prof. Joyeeta Gupta, Co-chair of the Earth Commission, will be taking part in a one of the two panel discussions initiated and arranged by the Global Challenges Foundation on positive tipping points and social levers for transformative change.
-Read more about the event here.
+At this open and free to attend event, Prof. Joyeeta Gupta, Co-chair of the Earth Commission, took part in one of the two panel discussions initiated and arranged by the Global Challenges Foundation on positive tipping points and social levers for transformative change.
+Watch the recording below.